kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 5. Requirement Communication
 6. Solution Evolution and Validation

-# Business Analysis Role :
+# Role of Business Analysis:

 BA is commonly found in businesses.
 Connecting to the company or to the IT Business analysts are responsible for ensuring that the solutions created and delivered meet the needs of stakeholders.
 Business analysts do the following tasks: